noteflakes-music/lyp/README.md

 ### Manually installing releases

-(This section is for Linux / MacOS users.)
+(This section is for Linux / macOS users.)

 If you feel uneasy about piping curl output to bash, you can install lyp yourself by downloading a [release](https://github.com/noteflakes/lyp/releases), untarring it, and running `lyp install self`: